Many current OES formulations have a high osmolality, making them unsafe for treatment.

 Key takeaways from the research:

-Oral electrolyte with a similar strong ion difference (SID) do not always have a similar alkalizing capacity
+Oral electrolyte solutions for calves with a similar strong ion difference (SID) do not always have a similar alkalizing capacity

 OES with lower sodium and sugar levels are better able to restore and maintain blood pH compared to hypertonic OES or warm water

 Many commercial OES are incorrectly formulated because they are in high mineral content, resulting in a high osmolality which reduces their alkalinizing capacity